-Examples of good practice Examples of poor practice • Providing good quality, standard training on anti- • Failing to provide training on anti-bribery and corruption, bribery and corruption for all staff. especially to staff in higher risk positions. • Additional anti-bribery and corruption training for staff in higher risk positions. • Training staff on legislative and regulatory requirements but failing to provide practical examples of how to comply with them. • Ensuring staff responsible for training others have adequate training themselves. • Failing to ensure anti-bribery and corruption policies and procedures are easily accessible to staff. • Ensuring training covers practical examples of risk and how to comply with policies.
-Neglecting the need for appropriate staff training in the belief that robust payment controls are sufficient to combat anti-bribery and corruption. • Testing staff understanding and using the results to assess individual training needs and the overall quality of the training. • Staff records setting out what training was completed and when. • Providing refresher training and ensuring it is kept up to date.
+- Providing good quality, standard training on antibribery and corruption for all staff. - Additional anti-bribery and corruption training for staff in higher risk positions. - Ensuring staff responsible for training others have adequate training themselves. - Ensuring training covers practical examples of risk and how to comply with policies. - Testing staff understanding and using the results to assess individual training needs and the overall quality of the training. - Staff records setting out what training was completed and when. - Providing refresher training and ensuring it is kept up to date.